usrme/website/content/posts/time-commands-better-with-perf.md

                 # Final result:
                 2,5857 +- 0,0677 seconds time elapsed  ( +-  2,62% )

 After that I finally felt that I had a robust case to present with all the commands necessary to reach the same conclusion I did.
-I'll still probably use `time` when I need a single measurement of how quick some command runs, I'll never go back to repeating that arcane process ever again; it's way quicker to utilize an alias such as `alias perfs='perf stat --null --table --repeat '`.
+I'll still probably use `time` when I need a single measurement of how quick some command runs, but I'll never go back to repeating that arcane process for repeated measurements ever again; it's way quicker to utilize a nifty alias such as `alias perfs='perf stat --null --table --repeat '`.

 ## Notes